 From its beginnings the church was a "missionary church" having no priest in residence.
 Mass was celebrated on a regular basis by an area priest.
 The "Missionary Priest" program ended in 1956 when Father Elmer Kellen, the first resident priest moved into a frame house next to the new church.
 A stone rectory was built on this spot in 1963.
 The interior of the church and the fellowship hall were remodeled, with the work being completed in 1980.

 The Altar society of St. Patrick's was organized shortly after the completion of the first church.
-This group of women has been responsible for many fund raising activites.
+This group of women has been responsible for many fund raising activities.
 Meetings and dinners were held in the Odd Fellows Hall in LeRoy in the early days.
-The annual Mulligan stew was first begun in 1955 and is a continuing springtime event.
 The ladies also sponsor food and clothing drives for the needy in America and around the world.